dhoyle/splicedocs-jekyll/pages/ReleaseNotes/Intro.ReleaseNotes.md

         </tr>
     </tbody>
 </table>

-Splice Machine Release 2.6 was an interim release in September, 2017, which coincided with the initial Release of our Database-as-a-Service product.
-All changes in v2.6 have been incorporated into the 2.7 Release of the Splice Machine database.
-{: .noteIcon}

 The product is available to build from open source (see <https://github.com/splicemachine/spliceengine>), as well as prebuilt packages for use on a cluster or cloud.